 Earn a bachelor’s degree

+Pharmacy school is a graduate program; to become eligible to apply to pharmacy school students may need to earn a bachelor's degree and take specific pre-requisites (classes that pharmacy schools require).
 The majority of students enter a pharmacy program with three or four years of college experience.
 Please check with each pharmacy school to see if a bachelor’s degree is required or strongly recommend.
+At UT, students can earn a bachelor's degree and take pre-requisite courses.
+They will need to choose a major, as pre-pharmacy is not a major or a program at UT.

 Students who are interested in going to pharmacy school typically major in biology, chemistry or biochemistry.
 These majors include most of the required courses for entrance into pharmacy programs and will help prepare students for Pharmacy College Admission Test (PCAT).
 However, other degrees can also prepare students for health professions; thus students are encouraged to major in the field where they excel and should consult the pre-health professions advisor about course work.